microtrain/bootcamp/14-Angular/02-NgApod.md

 }
 ```

-At this point navigating *[http://localhost:4200](http://localhost:4200)* and pressing f12 will show Hello World in the console.
+At this point navigating *[http://localhost:4200](http://localhost:4200)* and pressing f12 will show 'YOUR-API-KEY=XXXX' in the console.

 ![Log the key](/img/ng/log-key.png)